kopalmolwa69-web/My_Portfolio/README.md

 These is my personal portfolio website

 ## About
-These website shows my skills, projects and contact informayion.
+These website shows my skills, projects and contact information.

 ## Technologies used
 - HTML